wustl-oncology/cloud-workflows/manual-workflows/README.md

 The file `outputs.json` will simply be a map of output names to their GCS locations.
 The `pull_outputs.py` script can be used to retrieve the actual files.

+## Modifying WDLs in the VM

+Workflow files are stored in `/shared/analysis-wdls` directory.
+This is a cloned version of the [analysis-wdls repo](https://github.com/griffithlab/analysis-wdls).
+You can leverage git to change commits/branches/forks/etc as needed.
+For manual changes, use terminal editor of your choice (you may need to install with `apt-get`), then refresh the workflows.zip which gets used to submit workflows.
+You can do this with

+    source /shared/helpers.sh
+    refresh_zip_deps

 # Additional Tools in VM